Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Kayak rental: Hostel Uppelink (center), Dokkano (more modern party of town)

 Boat tours: all boat companies pretty much have the same route and same price.
-At Rederij De Gentenaer the tour goes to a different part of the city and is 10min longer (disclaimer: I work for this company).
-Recommended that you take the tour in the morning on busy days.
+At Rederij De Gentenaer the tour goes to a different part of the city and is 10min longer.
+Recommended that you take the tour in the morning on busy days, when the guides are fresh and the boats not packed.

 Hiking in nature: Bourgoyen (birdwatching hotspot), Gentbrugse meersen